piousdeer/vscode-adwaita/README.md

 "workbench.tree.indent": 12,
 ```

-Installing [adw-gtk3](https://github.com/lassekongo83/adw-gtk3) will get you a matching native title bar.

 [Rounded Window Corners](https://extensions.gnome.org/extension/5237/rounded-window-corners/) GNOME extension can be used to get rounded corners on all windows.

 ## Related projects